Summary

 Spectral augmentation.
 Five augmented spectra (in magenta) are generated from an original spectrum (in blue) using an augmentation pipeline.\label{fig:3}

 In addition to the transformers, chemotools also implements selectors.
-Selectors are mathematical functions used to select the relevant features from the spectral dataset based on a given criteria.
+Selectors are mathematical functions used to select the relevant features from the spectral dataset based on a given criterion.
 Selectors are used to select the features that contain the chemical information of the sample, making the models more robust and generalizable.

 Beyond its mathematical features, chemotools goes a step further by providing real-world spectral datasets [@cabaneros1].
 Accompanied by guides demonstrating the integration of scikit-learn and chemotools for training regression and classification models, these datasets immerse learners in practical applications.
 This hands-on approach bridges theoretical concepts and real-world implementation, nurturing a deeper understanding of potential challenges in real-world scenarios.